Presentations and webinars

 As a school counsellor, teacher, or educator, you play a vital role in preparing high school students for their future.
 The University of Manitoba is dedicated to providing you with the information you need to help your students transition from high school to university.

-School counsellors, educators and career professionals are invited to join us in September and April for annual professional development webinars focused on UM programs, services and important updates.
+School counsellors, educators and career professionals are invited to join us in September and April for annual professional development events focused on UM programs, services and important updates.
 Supplementary videos and recordings are also available to watch on-demand.

 Help your students to discover all that the University of Manitoba has to offer.
 Encourage your students to attend in-person and online campus tours and events throughout the year.